gvwilson/thirdbit/src/fiction/iffy/index.md

 "Fine," she yawned,
 joining him on the deck.
-"But next time y'ou' want help puttin' somethin' together, maybe we can do it durin' the day?"
+"But next time you want somethin' put together, maybe we can do it durin' the day?"

 Wales looked at her quizzically.